Frequently Asked Questions

 Where will the mentorships take place?

 Mentors and students can meet wherever they feel most comfortable, either in person or online via Zoom.
 Workrooms are available on all floors.
 No booking is required.
+On Friday 6th and 7th, you will have access to Area 31, Maria de Molina 31, if needed, from 9am to 10pm.

 What are the mentors’ roles?